mayrajeo/mml-wcs-download/README.md

 ### API-key

 In order to access the WCS API, you need to create your own API-key [according to these instructions](https://www.maanmittauslaitos.fi/rajapinnat/api-avaimen-ohje).
-Afterwards, create the follogin file in `secret/` named `creds.json`:
+Afterwards, create the following file in `secret/` named `creds.json`:

 ```json
 {"mml_api_key": "<your_api_key_here>"}